mathie/mathie.github.io/_drafts/dockerising-a-rails-app.markdown

 ENV SECRET_KEY_BASE sekritkey
 {% endhighlight %}

-It turns out that we can use environment variables we've set later on in the configuration file.
+It turns out that we can use environment variables we've set here, later on in the configuration file.
 We'll make use of this so we don't repeat ourselves when specifying the port that the application server will expose:

 {% highlight bash %}
 EXPOSE ${PORT}